Submissions

 SUBMISSIONS ARE NOW OPEN

-THEME: TBA DEADLINE: 6/14/24
+THEME: Machines DEADLINE: 12/20/24

 Alchemy welcomes previously unpublished traditional and non-traditional translations as well as experimental work that investigates or challenges the very act of translation.
 We accept translation work mainly from student translators and emerging translators; we will consider work from professional translators who have not yet published a full-length book.
 You may submit translated poemsshort fictionnon-fictiondramatic works / dialogueslettersreviews, or cross-genre/unclassifiable work.
 We also accept submissions of visual art, which may be considered for the cover art.
 It’s always free to submit.